HKHmax/Python-Projects/README.md

 # Python-Projects
 ## This file includes all the python projects done by Max Hong Ka Ho and I am going to introduce you with the projects I have done so far: (In chronological order)
+## It mainly targets python application to finance especially testing of algorithmic trading strategies, Big Data as well as Data Science projects

 1. Predict Future HSI Stock Price Using Facebook Prophet: